 Accrued Liabilities - Obligations incurred but unpaid at June 30 are reported as accrued liabilities in the accompanying financial statements.
-These liabilities consisted of Accounts Payable, Accrued Expenses, Advances Payable and Current Portion of Long-Term Debt totaling \$749,851 at June 30, 2020.
+These liabilities consisted of Accounts Payable, Accrued Expenses, and Advances Payable totaling \$1,989,544 at June 30, 2021.

 Exchange and Non-Exchange Transactions - Revenue resulting from exchange transactions, in which each party gives and receives essentially equal value, is recorded on the accrual basis when the exchange takes place.
 Non-exchange transactions, in which the School receives value without directly giving equal value in return, include grants, entitlements and donations.
 Revenue from grants, entitlements and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.
 Eligibility requirements include timing requirements, which specify the year when the resources are required to be used or the fiscal year when use is first permitted, matching requirements, in which the School must provide local resources to be used for a specified purpose, and expenditures requirements, in which the resources are provided to the School on a reimbursement basis.